sparkletown/sparkle/docs/bootstrap-application.md

 In order to complete following steps you'd need to log in your Firebase account via CLI.

 ```
+# Note that if you were already logged in via Firebase CLI you'd first need to run:
+npx firebase logout

 # Login to firebase with the account that has access to this project.
 You'll be prompted to log in via Google OAuth.
 npx firebase login